Dentigerous cyst: Inflamed dentigerous cyst

 Occurrence of inflamed dentigerous cyst is fairly common.
 Histologic examination reveals a more collagenized fibrous connective tissue wall, with a variable infiltration of chronic inflammatory cells.
 Cholesterol slits and their associated multinucleated giant cells may be present and are generally associated with the connective tissue wall.
 The cyst is lined mostly or entirely by non-keratinizing squamous epithelium which display varying amounts of hyperplasia with the development of anastomosing rete ridges and more definite squamous features.
 Dentigerous cysts presenting with these features may histologically be indistinguishable from radicular cysts.
 A keratinized surface is occasionally present, which must be differentiated from those observed in the odontogenic keratocyst(OKC).
-Focal areas of mucus cells or rarely, ciliated columnar cells may be found in the epithelial lining of dentigerous cysts.
+Focal areas of mucous cells or rarely, ciliated columnar cells may be found in the epithelial lining of dentigerous cysts.
 In addition, small nests of sebaceous cells infrequently may be present within the fibrous connective tissue wall.
 These mucous, ciliated and sebaceous elements are postulated to represent the multipotentiality of the odontogenic epithelial lining in a dentigerous cyst.

 One or several areas of nodular thickening may be seen on the luminal surface in the gross examination of the fibrous wall of a dentigerous cyst.
 Careful examination of these areas microscopically is mandatory to rule out the presence of early neoplastic change.

 As the dental follicle surrounding the crown of an unerupted tooth usually is lined by a thin layer of reduced enamel epithelium, this may render it difficult to distinguish a small dentigerous cyst from a normal or enlarged dental follicle based on microscopic features alone.

-Imaging Features
+Imaging features

 As the epithelial lining is derived from the reduced enamel epithelium, on radiographic examination, a dentigerous cyst appears as a unilocular radiolucent area that is associated with just the crown of an unerupted tooth and is attached to the tooth at the cementoenamel junction.
-Dentigerous cysts may also involve odontomas, which by their nature also have “tooth crowns”.
-The radiolucency is generally well-defined and well-corticated.
+Dentigerous cysts may also involve odontomas, which by their nature also have tooth crowns.
+The radiolucency is generally well defined and well corticated.
 The radiolucency often have a sclerotic border indicating bony reaction, but a secondarily infected cyst may display ill-defined borders.
 However, a large dentigerous cyst may give the impression of a multilocular process due to the persistence of bone trabeculae within the radiolucency.

 The cyst-to-crown relationship presents several radiographic variations which are explained as follows: